fedimint/fedimint/docs/backup_and_recovery.md

 Backup recovery works by starting from the recent snapshot, then sequentially querying the Federation for consensus epoch history since the backup snapshot was taken until the present time, and for each epoch,  scanning all the relevant consensus data and matching it against the existing (e.g. known spendable notes) and predicted client state (e.g. next in sequence deterministic blind nonces).

-In essence, the recovery code is (in limited scope) replaying the Federation consensus history to fast-forward the snapshot to the final and up-to-date state.
+In essence, the recovery code is (in limited scope) replaying the Federation consensus history to fast-forward the snapshot to the final, up-to-date state.